-Legal responsibility for all NGST schools lies with the board of Trustees and not with Hope Councils.
-The more onerous tasks of governance such as setting budgets, writing policies, and establishing legal compliance sit with the board of Trustees, freeing Hope Council members to focus their energy on actually delivering the vision and ethos of the school.
+Legal responsibility for all NGST schools lies with the board of Trustees and not with Local School Councils.
+The more onerous tasks of governance such as setting budgets, writing policies, and establishing legal compliance sit with the board of Trustees, freeing Local School Council members to focus their energy on actually delivering the vision and ethos of the school.

 The Trust Board is permitted to exercise all the powers of the Academy Trust.
 The trustees determine whether to delegate any governance functions and have the right to review and adapt its governance structure at any time, which includes removing delegation.

 The Trust Board is led by the Chair of the Trust and meets six times a year.
 The Board currently has 8 Trustees.
 Trustees are appointed for 4 years per term and the Chair of the Trustees is elected on an annual basis.

 Local School Councils exist to challenge and support the school in delivering the vision of the Trust and to ensure each school has a distinct local identity that is relevant to and reflective of the community they serve.